 - Communicate processes in everyday language.

 When teams refer to a documented process, they rightly expect to understand the information instantly.
 If processes are not easy to understand and follow, they will not be used.
 Think about your audience.
 Most processes should be written in simple, everyday language.
 They don’t need to be as complicated as many organizations make them.
 Searchable online databases of processes keep the communication simple, accessible and immediate.

-The ability to encourage and uncover new ideas that add value and reduce waste is at the heart of lean methodologies.
-But to create a truly lean organization, processes must be accessible, usable and changeable.
-Without a platform for managing and communicating dynamic processes, many organizations have discovered just how difficult it can be to turn good ideas into everyday practice.
+The ability to encourage and uncover new ideas that add value and reduce waste is at the heart of lean methodologies, but that’s just the beginning.
+To create a truly lean organization, processes must be accessible, usable and changeable and integrate automation that eliminates repetitive manual tasks.
+Without a platform for managing, automating and optimizing dynamic processes, many organizations have discovered just how difficult it can be to turn good ideas into everyday practice.